- What is the admission process at GIIS/GMP?

 - Do you accept admissions in higher grades?

-Yes, seeking admissions in higher grades needs the Principal’s approval.
+Yes, seeking admissions for higher grades, will need the Principal’s approval.
 The student needs to appear for an assessment test and submit his/her report card for the last two years.

 - Do you take admissions mid-year?

 Admissions are open throughout the year.

 - What is the curriculum offered at GIIS?